 The JBA petitioner submitted two "proxy" censuses compiled by the petitioner's researchers from various ecclesiastical records.
 One "proxy" was for 1839, the year the Mexican government made the mission into a pueblo; the other was for 1841, the year the Mexican government abandoned the pueblo and distributed the land to settlers and former neophytes.
-The petitioner describes these documents as lists of "Acjachemen Indians Living At, or Utilizing, Mission San Juan Capistrano."
-The JBA petitioner maintained that these lists provide a "reasonable snap shot of the Juaneño Indian population either living in San Juan Capistrano or utilizing the mission there during the 7 years leading up to 1839" (Escobar 7/27/2009b, 2).
+31 The petitioner describes these documents as lists of "Acjachemen Indians Living At, or Utilizing, Mission San Juan Capistrano."
+The JBA petitioner maintained that these lists provide a "reasonable snap shot of the Juaneño Indian population either living in San Juan Capistrano or utilizing the mission there during the 7 years leading up to 1839" (Escobar 7/27/2009b).
 The JBA petitioner appears to have compiled these two lists to try to name Indians who may have been living at or near the mission in the years immediately following secularization.
-William Hartnell, a California territorial representative, had stated that there were only 76 Indians at the mission when he visited in 1839 (Hartnell 1839).
-Hartnell did not identify the 76 by name, but the JBA petitioner endeavored to create a list, or "proxy census," of these 76 Indians by utilizing mission records (JBA Response to Comments, California Cities for Self-Reliance, JPA/James P Lynch Report 9/15/2009, 80).
+William Hartnell, a California territorial representative, had stated that there were only 76 Indians at the mission when he visited in 1839(Hartnell 1839).
+32 Hartnell did not identify the 76 by name, but the JBA petitioner endeavored to create a list, or "proxy census", of who these 76 Indians may have been by utilizing mission records (Escobar 7/27/2009b).

-According to the petitioner, the Indian individuals recorded on the petitioner-created "proxy censuses" married at or had a child baptized at SJC Mission in the years between 1833 and 1841.
+According to the JBA petitioner, the Indian individuals recorded on the petitioner-created "proxy censuses" married at or had a child baptized at SJC Mission in the years between 1833 and 1841.
 If a death record existed for a person during that time, the petitioner removed that person from the subsequent "proxy census."
 Using this method, the petitioner recorded a total of 318 SJC Indians in 1839 and 326 in 1841 (Escobar 7/17/2009a, 11: Escobar 7/27/2009b, 10).
 It is not documented where these Indians lived in relation to the mission proper, considering that a number of Indians had left the area after emancipation.
 Approximately 10 to 20 percent of the SJC Indians recorded in the mission records during this period are ancestral to the current JBA petitioner; most of the Indians recorded have no known descendants in the group.
+Approximately the same number are ancestors of the members of the JBB petitioner, and most of the Indians also have no known descendants in the JBB petitioner.